Scoring in ASSET

 - For all the seven tests except the Writing Skills Test and the Numerical Skills Test, you shall have to answer each question in nearly one minute.
 This time is lesser for the two tests mentioned above.
 Hence, you should practice how to increase your speed while practicing.

 - Since this is a paper-and-pencil test, you can answer the questions in any order preferable.
 You can finish the easier questions first and then comeback to solve the difficult ones to optimize time.

 - There is no penalty for wrong answers and hence you should not leave any question unattempted.

 A Word of Guidance

-Do not view the ASSET merely as an assessment tool for course placement.
+Do not view this merely as an assessment tool for course placement.
 View it rather as a tool for understanding your abilities better.
-When you think of ASSET as a positive and fair judgment of your aptitude, you shall be able to prepare with sincerity.
+When you think of it as a positive and fair judgment of your aptitude, you shall be able to prepare with sincerity.
 Moreover, you shall endeavor to learn from the results and work towards overcoming your weaknesses.
-A positive attitude shall yield you positive results from ASSET, no matter how average your scores are.
+A positive attitude shall yield you positive results, no matter how average your scores are.

 Terms and Conditions